hsloot/integratecpp/README.md

 // your code
 ```

-If you intend including the header in source files of an `R`-package,
+If you intend including the header in source files of an R-package, you
-you should drop the `Rcpp` attributes and include the following lines in
+should drop the `Rcpp` attributes and include the following lines in
 your `DESCRIPTION` file:

 ``` deb-control